 There is a limit to the total speed benefit with standard speed optimization.
-Such efforts are often governed by the rule of diminishing returns, which suggests that at some point the level of profit or benefit gained by optimization is smaller than the amount of money or energy invested in it.
+Such efforts are often governed by diminishing returns, suggesting that at some point, the profit or benefit gained by optimization is smaller than the amount of money or energy invested.

 Our goal at Layer0 is to make the Web instant and simple.
-Websites on Layer0 see median page loads of 320ms (FCP), and double digit organic traffic and conversion lifts.
+Websites on Layer0 see median page loads of 320ms (FCP), and double-digit organic traffic and conversion lift.

 Shoe Carnival’s Salesforce Commerce Cloud store went from 6-second browsing transitions to 500 milliseconds on Layer0

-Layer0 makes the process of having a speedy, headless SFCC store super simple, from development and deployment to easy rollbacks.
+Layer0 makes having a speedy, headless SFCC store super simple, from development and deployment to easy rollbacks.
 You can do it for any modern headless frontend: Next, Nuxt, React, Angular SAP/Spartacus, React Storefront, Vue Storefront—we support all of them.

 To recap, here are some of the benefits of running your Salesforce Commerce Cloud store on Layer0:

-By running a faster store you are offering your customers the best possible experience, and increasing your chances to get higher in the SERP.
-KateSpade.com and ShoeCarnival.com are just a couple examples of Salesforce Commerce Cloud sites that load in sub-second speeds on Layer0.
+By running a faster store, you are offering your customers the best possible experience and increasing your chances of getting higher in the SERP.
+KateSpade.com and ShoeCarnival.com are just a few examples of Salesforce Commerce Cloud sites that load in sub-second speeds on Layer0.
 In fact, Shoe Carnival was able to go down from 3.4-second first-page loads and 6-second browsing transitions to a site that loads in under 1 second.
-On Layer0, first loads are now 70.5% faster, with a 1 second median load time.
+On Layer0, first loads are now 70.5% faster, with a 1-second median load time.
 Subsequent page loads are cut by an astonishing 92%, down to just 500ms.

 Every time you write new code, a pre-production environment is automatically generated.
 Your QA people and business stakeholders can test it and provide feedback before the code is even merged in.

-With Google’s Page Experience Update going live in early 2021, slower websites will start lose their rankinging in favor to their faster competitors.
-Speed will continue to gain importance for both users and search engines, offering traffic and conversion lifts in tow.
+With Google’s Page Experience Update going live in early 2021, slower websites will lose their ranking in favor of their faster competitors.
+Speed will continue to gain importance for users and search engines, offering traffic and conversion lifts.

 The writing is on the wall: online retailers are left with no excuses for offering sub-standard website performance.
 It’s high time to take action.
-This is an opportunity for eCommerce underdogs to catch up with, or better yet, beat their larger competitors.
+This is an opportunity for eCommerce underdogs to catch up with or beat their larger competitors.
 And the easiest way to do so is to make your website sub-second.